gumroad/wp-gumroad/gumroad/README.txt

 1. A new menu item `Gumroad` will appear under your Settings menu option.

 == Frequently Asked Questions ==

+Full shortcode documentation is in Settings > Gumroad after plugin is activated.

 Your theme must implement **wp_footer()** in the footer.php file, otherwise JavaScript will not load correctly.
 You can test if this is the issue by switching to a WordPress stock theme such as twenty-twelve temporarily.